Spring 2025 Conference Agenda

 11:30 – |

-The Untapped Secret to ACO Success: Why Behavioral Health Holds the Key to Transformation Chair: Neelam Barr, Total Life Inc. Untreated depression among aging adults is not only a health crisis—it is a financial one.
+The Untapped Secret to ACO Success: Why Behavioral Health Holds the Key to Transformation Chair: Neelam Brar, Total Life Inc. Untreated depression among aging adults is not only a health crisis—it is a financial one.
 Approximately 20% of older adults experience mental health conditions, yet fewer than half receive treatment.
 The consequences extend to chronic disease management, cognitive decline, unplanned hospitalizations, and suboptimal ACO performance metrics.
-This panel features three chief medical officers from leading ACOs who will share their experiences in implementing behavioral health strategies that have successfully improved patient outcomes while reducing costs.
+This panel features three executives from leading ACOs who will share their experiences in implementing behavioral health strategies that have successfully improved patient outcomes while reducing costs.
 Attendees will gain insight into why prioritizing mental health in older adults is essential and how timely interventions, including proactive detection during Annual Wellness Visits, can transform patient care and financial outcomes.
 Learning Objectives

 |